mehluli-dlamini-219105359/sundry-weather-notifications/kanban/kanban_explanation.md

 ![image](https://github.com/user-attachments/assets/ad234ecf-b84e-4073-98ce-7eaa440a747f)
 This visualization provides a clear **real-time snapshot** of the work status, ensuring transparency in the sprint.
 ### Tasks and Labels
+All items (tasks) are assigned to me , as the sole contributor / stakeholder of this assignment and filtered by query to represent priority of board items.
 ![image](https://github.com/user-attachments/assets/6f0cc165-6a48-4fd9-b69b-43684c2fdfb6)
 ![image](https://github.com/user-attachments/assets/7c9f4ac7-4d05-407b-a73a-7d13dad57992)